-For receivable from tenants and accrued rental receivables, the Group recognizes a loss allowance based on lifetime ECLs.
+For third-party receivable from tenants and related accrued rental receivables, the Group uses a provision matrix to calculate ECLs.
 The changes in the loss allowance balance are recognized in profit or loss as an impairment gain or loss.
+The provision matrix is initially based on the Group's historical observed default rates.
+The Group calibrates the matrix to adjust the historical credit loss experience with forward-looking information.
+At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.
 The assessment of the relationship between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.